harrycpc/users-management/README.md

 # User Management Full Stack App

 Welcome to the **User Management Full Stack App**!
-This project is a comprehensive full stack application designed to manage users efficiently.
-It features a React front end with a clean and modern Material-UI (MUI) design, and a Django back end written in Python for robust and secure user management.
+This project is a full stack application designed to manage users.
+It features a React front end with a clean and modern Material-UI (MUI) design, and a Django back end written in Python for user management.

 ## Table of Contents